At PureTravel, we offer hundreds of holidays from around the world. They are operated by specialist tour operators based in your destination.

 Climbing - France offers some excellent centers for climbing holidays including Chamonix, close to Mont Blanc.
 Even complete novices can take a climbing holiday with full training.
 Learn ice-axe skills, rope work and rock climbing skills with plenty of lectures as well as practical sessions on the slopes and glaciers each day.

-Camping - France has an ideal climate for camping and caravanning whilst on tours in France.
-There are many camping resorts with tents already set up.
+Camping - France has an ideal climate for camping and caravanning with many camping resorts with tents already set up.
 They include all equipment, two bedrooms, table and chairs and cooking facilities to make camping with a family easier than ever.